jgpws/jgd-configs/README.md

 # jgd-configs
-Various configuration files for Linux.
+Various configuration files for Linux, pulled from my local setup.
+##How to Use: